 What’s your stack for building cross-platform apps?

-– We use the 2 most popular tools: React Native and Flutter.
+– We use the two most popular tools: React Native and Flutter.

 Let’s have a look at Flutter.
-Flutter is a young yet perspective platform.
+Flutter is a young yet promising platform.
 It has attracted the attention of many companies that have already launched their applications on its base.
-Flutter app is attractive primarily for the speed of work on a par with native applications, and due to its simplicity.
+Flutter app is attractive primarily for the speed of work, which is on par with native applications, and also due to its simplicity.

 What sort of products do you think Flutter is the best choice for?

 – For an SME in need of a simple application (e.g. a product catalogue) on a limited budget, Flutter would be the best option to save time and money.
 At the same time, Flutter wouldn’t be appropriate for designing large-scale apps like online banking.
 Nevertheless, there are precedents: Alibaba has developed a Flutter app for 5 million users with a huge number of screens, and Yandex.Taxi for drivers has been written on Flutter as well.

 What do you expect from Flutter in the future?

 – As developers, we’d like to have more user-friendly stack traces for debugging an application.
 Besides, there’s also much work on multiplatform outside of Android and iOS, i.e. desktop, web, expected, but it seems very raw at this point.